Spain's ex-PM Rajoy set to testify in Catalan separatists' trial - Journal du Cameroun

 Prosecutors are seeking seven to 25 years jail for the 12 Catalan separatist leaders and activists.

-They are being tried for pushing an independence referendum in October 2017 in defiance of a court ban, and for a subsequent short-lived declaration of independence on October 27.
+They are being tried for pushing the independence referendum and for a subsequent short-lived declaration of independence on October 27, 2017.

 That prompted Rajoy’s government to sack the Catalan executive, dissolve the regional parliament, impose direct rule on the semi-autonomous region and call snap local elections.